 $$X{m,e}^ = \frac{K{X_m^} k_R R}{k_B B^p - k_R R}$$

 Note that this solution does not depend on $k^{f}(L)$ or k^{r} and hence we see that the steady state solution is independent of the ligand concentration.

 To see the integral action more directly, we write the dynamics in terms of a new variable $z = X_m^ - X{m,e}^$.

 Further reading

 5.4-10

 5.5.
 YEAST MATING RESPONSE

 5.5 Yeast mating response

 CHAPTER 5.
 FEEDBACK EXAMPLES

 5.5-2

 Part II

 Design and Synthesis

+Chapter 6

-Chapter 6 Biological Circuit Components
+Biological Circuit Components

-6.1 Biology Circuit Design
+6.1 Biological Circuit Design

 One of the fundamental building blocks employed in synthetic biology is the process of transcriptional regulation, which is found in natural transcriptional networks.
 A transcriptional network is composed of a number of genes that express proteins that then act as transcription factors for other genes.
 The rate at which a gene is transcribed is controlled by the promoter, a regulatory region of DNA that precedes the gene.
 RNA polymerase binds a defined site (a specific DNA sequence) on the promoter.
 The quality of this site specifies the transcription rate of the gene (the sequence of the site determines the chemical affinity of RNA polymerase to the site).
 RNA polymerase acts on all of the genes.
 However, each transcription factor modulates the transcription rate of a set of target genes.
 Transcription factors affect the transcription rate by binding specific sites on the promoter region of the regulated genes.
 When bound, they change the probability per unit time that RNA polymerase binds the promoter region.
 Transcription factors thus affect the rate at which RNA polymerase initiates transcription.
 A transcription factor can act as a repressor when it prevents RNA polymerase from binding to the promoter site.
 A transcription factor acts as an activator if it facilitates the binding of RNA polymerase to the promoter.
 Such interactions can be generally represented as nodes connected by directed edges.

-Synthetic bio-molecular circuits are fabricated typically in bacteria E. coli, by cutting and pasting together according to a desired sequence genes and promoter sites (natural and engineered).
-Since the expression of a gene is under the control of the upstream promoter region, one can this way create a desired circuit of activation and repression interactions among genes.
-Early examples of such circuits include an activator-repressor system that can display toggle switch or clock behavior [6], a loop oscillator called the repressilator obtained by connecting three inverters in a ring topology [14], a toggle switch obtained connecting two inverters in a ring fashion [16], and an autorepressed circuit [9] (Figure 6.1).
-Several scientific and technological developments accumulating over the past four decades have set the stage for the design and fabrication of early synthetic bio-molecular circuits (Figure 6.2).
+Synthetic bio-molecular circuits are typically fabricated in bacteria or yeast, by cutting and pasting together according to a desired sequence genes and promoter sites (natural and engineered).
+Since the expression of a gene is under the control of its upstream promoter region, we can create a desired circuit of activation and repression interactions among genes by appropriate construction of DNA regions.
+Early examples of such circuits include an activator-repressor system that can display toggle switch or clock behavior [7], a loop oscillator called the repressilator obtained by connecting three inverters in a ring topology [23], a toggle switch obtained connecting two inverters in a ring fashion [26], and an autorepressed circuit [12] (Figure 6.1).
+In this chapter, we analyze the behavior of the early modules fabricated so far by employing several of the techniques that we have studied in the previous chapters.

-An early milestone in the history of synthetic biology can be traced back to the discovery of mathematical logic in gene regulation.
-In their 1961 paper, Jacob and Monod introduced for the first time the idea of gene expression regulation through transcriptional feedback [25].
-Only a few years later (1969), special enzymes that

 CHAPTER 6.
 BIOLOGICAL CIRCUIT COMPONENTS